...

 Pub Food = Comfort food

 I lived in London for a few years back in the ’00s and travel there frequently.
-In fact, I’ll be living there and studying there at Le Cordon Bleu this year! (more on this to come!)
+In fact, I lived there again in 2023 while I studied cooking at Le Cordon Bleu Cooking school (dreams do come true!)

 It was while living in the UK that I developed a love of real British pub food.
 Made with a bit of care and attention, these recipes can absolutely shine.